Decoherence and Probability

 Let us now consider the behaviour of the Wigner function within a simple model of decoherence with a focus on the role of Wigner negativity.
 The general framework for the study of decoherence is quantum master equations for the \textit{reduced} density matrix of a quantum system.
 For our purposes it will suffice to consider the most basic master equation, that due to \cite{joos:1985}.
-The Joos-Zeh equation can be derived based on a idealised decoherence model with recoilless scattering that carries away information but not momentum of a quantum particle.
+The Joos-Zeh equation can be derived based on an idealised decoherence model with recoilless scattering that ``carries away information about the position of the particle'' \citep[p.
+82]{joos:2013} -- that is, induces loss of informational or von Neumann entropy -- but is conservative with respect to energy and momentum.
 It is a minimal model for position localisation of a quantum particle via the destruction of coherence.
 More realistic models include noise and dissipation terms but share the central formal feature of \textit{Gaussian-smoothing}.

 Explicitly, the Joos-Zeh master equation takes the form:

 where we have assumed a free particle Hamiltonian and the decoherence time scale will be $ t_0= \sqrt{m/D}$.
 Physically, the localisation rate, $D$, measures how fast interference between different positions disappears for distances smaller than the wavelength of the scattered particles.
 It has units $\text{cm}^{-2}\:\text{s}^{-1}$ and includes a factor of $\hbar^{-2}$ and a linear dependance on temperature \cite[\S3.2.1]{joos:2013}.